Arbitration by the Fair Work Commission

 Where industrial action is terminated by the FWC, this triggers a period of supervised conciliation between the parties.

-If any matters remain outstanding at the end of the conciliation period, those matters are arbitrated by a Full Bench of the Fair Work Commission.
+If any matters remain outstanding at the end of the conciliation period, those matters are arbitrated by a Full Bench of the FWC.
 Employees do not get to vote on the outcomes of arbitration.

 Do these circumstances exist in any other agencies at present?

-Was it the third no vote which pushed Department of Immigration and Border Protection into arbitration?
+Was it the third no vote which pushed the Department into arbitration?

-No. DIBP was already on the path to arbitration when the third vote was cast.
+No. The Department was already on the path to arbitration when the third vote was cast.

-With the knowledge that arbitration can be a lengthy process, DIBP provided employees with a final opportunity to vote on the agreement before going into arbitration.
+With the knowledge that arbitration can be a lengthy process, the Department provided employees with a final opportunity to vote on the agreement before going into arbitration.

-Will an arbitrated outcome in the Department of Immigration and Border Protection impact on bargaining in other agencies?
+Will an arbitrated outcome for Home Affairs impact on bargaining in other agencies?

-No. The arbitration is confined to the DIBP.
+No. The arbitration is confined to the Department.
 It will not set a precedent for any other agencies in bargaining.
-Other agencies are continuing to bargain in accordance with the Bargaining Policy.
+Other agencies are continuing to bargain in accordance with the Workplace Bargaining Policy 2018.

-If employees continue to vote no to an enterprise agreement, can the Fair Work Commission automatically arbitrate a workplace determination?
+If employees continue to vote no to an enterprise agreement, can the FWC automatically arbitrate a workplace determination?